Shodo Daisuki Episode 19

 Shimauchi 02:12

-Then gradually, I began to feel the urge to carve again.
+Then, gradually, I started wanting to carve again.

 Shimauchi 02:25

-From that moment, the feeling of wanting to carve again rushed ahead of me.
+From that point, the feeling of wanting to carve came rushing back.

 Shimauchi 02:42

-It’s the same with calligraphy—if you always keep things ready so you can write anytime, anywhere, then when the desire comes, you can immediately create a piece.
+Just like calligraphy, if you always keep things ready so you can practice anytime, you can create works whenever inspiration comes.

 Shimauchi 02:58